 Section 3: a) The Director of Public Safety shall be the Chief Executive Officer of the police force and;

 b) Shall make, administer and enforce rules and regulations for the control, disposition and discipline of the department and of its officers and employees.

 In 1957, the entire Avalon Police Department budget was $44,700 ($36,700 for salaries, $8,000 in operating expenses).

 Officer Henry Armstrong was appointed as the first Chief of Police.
-The current Chief, Chief William McCormick, is the seventh Chief of Police for the Avalon Police Department.
+The current Chief, Chief Jeffrey Christopher, is the eigth Chief of Police for the Avalon Police Department.

 The Avalon Police Department currently employs (21) sworn officers, (5) dispatchers (*3 additional relief dispatchers), and (3) non-sworn employees.
 We currently have (1) Chief, (1) Captain, (1) Administrative Sergeant, (4) Patrol Sergeants, (1) Detective Sergeant, (1) Detective, and (12) Patrolman.
 As a summer resort, The Avalon Police Department employs up to (16) Class II Special Law Enforcement Officers each year.
 The Class II Officers also supplement the patrol squads when needed.
 Several Class I Special Law Enforcement Officers are also hired during the summer season.
 These Class I Officers are assigned to enforce parking regulations.